The Refrigerated container is also known within the industry as a Reefer container.

 Reefers for disaster relief

-Although disasters are things we don’t like thinking about, quick response is necessary when they happen in order to save lives.
+Although disasters are things we don’t like thinking about, a quick response is necessary when they happen in order to save lives.
 Refrigerated shipping containers provide an ideal solution for getting food to the affected people.
 The container in addition to being a transportation vessel also keeps the items inside preserved even after delivery keeping the food safe for consumption by the people who require it.

 Additional factory storage